 - Post-traumatic stress disorder

 If you were hurt at work and now suffer from one of the above listed conditions, you may be entitled to collect compensation for your current and future losses.
-A qualified Milwaukee disability lawyer at our firm can help.
+A qualified Milwaukee permanent disability lawyer at our firm can help.
 We work tirelessly to make sure you get every penny you rightfully deserve.

 Permanent Total Disability Benefits